nvim-neorocks/nvim-best-practices/README.md

 })
 ```

-...which will eagerly load the `foo` module,
+Which will eagerly load the `foo` module,
 and any modules it eagerly imports, you can lazy load it
 by moving the `require` into the command's implementation.